Paper & Packaging

 It’s not what’s on the outside that counts, but what’s on the inside!
 Your parcels will contain beautiful products, and that’s what matters.
 We still care about our packaging, just not in the sense that beauty is the number one priority.
 Here are the ways in which we care, package and post:

-Our paper patterns are posted to you in padded paper envelopes.
-The raw materials are sourced from the EU and the packaging itself is made in the UK.
+- Our paper patterns are posted to you in padded paper envelopes.
+The raw materials to make the envelopes are sourced from the EU and the packaging itself is made in the UK.
 The envelopes contain a recycled paper fibre lining instead of bubble plastic.
 The envelopes are made from post-consumer recycled waste (guaranteed minimum recycled content is 65%).
 FSC-certified and REACH-compliant.
 100% recyclable.

 The only part of the package we currently don’t control, is the shipping label attached by Royal Mail.

 We currently use zero plastic in any of our own packaging methods.